Nola Marino: Politics

 Marino was elected to parliament at the 2007 federal election, succeeding the retiring Geoff Prosser in the Division of Forrest.
 She is the first woman to represent the electorate, which was established in 1922.
 In February 2008, Marino was appointed by Brendan Nelson as one of the party whips in the House of Representatives, serving alongside Michael Johnson and Chief Whip Alex Somlyay.

 Marino reportedly supported Malcolm Turnbull in the 2015 leadership spill against Tony Abbott.
 Turnbull subsequently appointed her Chief Government Whip in the House of Representatives, in place of Scott Buchholz.
 She was the first woman to hold the office.
 In the lead-up to the 2016 federal election, Marino was challenged for Liberal preselection by Ben Small, the president of the party's Bunbury branch.
 She won the vote 51–16, with Turnbull sending a letter of support.

-After the 2019 federal election, Marino was appointed Assistant Minister for Regional Development and Territories in the Morrison Government.
+After the 2019 federal election, Marino was appointed Assistant Minister for Regional Development and Territories in the Morrison government.
 She consequently relinquished her position as whip.
 She held the position until May 2022, following the appointment of the Albanese ministry.

-Marino is a member of the centre-right faction of the Liberal Party.
+Marino is factionally unaligned, after previously being a member of the centre-right faction of the Liberal Party during the Morrison government years.

+Personal life

+Marino lives in Harvey in Western Australia.
+She owns farms in Harvey and Myalup, which she leases out for farming.